-1. The applicant shall identify the nonstructural measures incorporated into the design of the project.
+1. To the maximum extent practicable, the standards in Sections 3.F and 3.G shall be met by incorporating nonstructural stormwater strategies set forth at Section 3.E into the design.
+The applicant shall identify the nonstructural measures incorporated into the design of the project.
 If the applicant contends that it is not feasible for engineering, environmental, or safety reasons to incorporate any nonstructural stormwater management measures identified in paragraph 2 below into the design of a particular project, the applicant shall identify the measures considered and provide a basis for the contention.

-The applicant shall be aware that as outlined in the Steep Slopes section of Atlantic Highlands Borough as defined in (the AH Steep Slopes Ordinance #943-89 as amended #14-96), upheld by the NJ Supreme Court (Ferraro Builders, LLC and Rand Associates, a New Jersey Partnership v.
-Borough of Atlantic Highlands Planning Board and Borough of Atlantic Highlands DECIDED August 5, 2003), has been identified by the United States Geologic Survey as a geologic hazard area (Geological Survey Professional Paper 898, US Government Printing Office, Washington, 1974).
+The applicant shall be aware that areas defined as Steep Slopes and protected by the Steep Slope Section of the Atlantic Highlands Borough Development Regulations have been identified by the United States Geologic Survey as a geologic hazard area (Geological Survey Professional Paper 898, US Government Printing Office, Washington, 1974).
+See Footnote 1.
 Increasing groundwater recharge and/or infiltration in the Steep Slopes Section increases the geologic hazard to the detriment of the public interest and welfare and is not permitted.

 - 2. Nonstructural stormwater management measures incorporated into site design shall: - a.
-Protect areas that provide water quality benefits or areas particularly susceptible to erosion and sediment loss; - b.
+Protect areas that provide water quality benefits or areas particularly susceptible to erosion and sediment loss;

+- b.
 Minimize impervious surfaces and break up or disconnect the flow of runoff over impervious surfaces; - c.
-Maximize the protection of natural drainage features and vegetation;

-- d.
-Minimize the decrease in the pre-construction "time of concentration."
+Maximize the protection of natural drainage features and vegetation; - d.
+Minimize the decrease in the "time of concentration" from preconstruction to post-construction.
 "Time of concentration" is defined as the time it takes for runoff to travel from the hydraulically most distant point of the watershed to the point of interest within a watershed; - e.
 Minimize land disturbance including clearing and grading; - f.
 Minimize soil compaction; - g.
 Provide low-maintenance native plant landscaping that maximizes retention of existing native vegetation and planting of native vegetation and minimizes the use of lawns and need for fertilizers and pesticides; - h.
 Provide vegetated open-channel conveyance systems discharging into and through stable vegetated areas; - i.
 Provide other source controls to prevent or minimize the use or exposure of pollutants at the site in order to prevent or minimize the release of those pollutants into stormwater runoff.
-These source controls include, but are not limited to: - (1) Site design features that help to prevent accumulation of trash and debris in drainage systems; - (2) Site design features that help to prevent discharge of trash and debirom drainage systems; - (3) Site design features that help to prevent and/or contain spills or other harmful accumulations of pollutants at industrial or commercial developments; and - (4) When establishing vegetation after land disturbance, applying fertilizer in accordance with the requirements established under the Soil Erosion and Sediment Control Act, N.J.S.A.
-4:24-39 et seq., and implementing rules. - 3.
-Any land area used as a non-structural stormwater management measure to meet the performance standards in Sections 3.F and 3.G shall be dedicated through deed to a government agency, subjected to a conservation deed restriction filed with the appropriate County Clerk's office, or subject to an approved equivalent restriction that ensures the maintenance of that measure in perpetuity. - 4.
-Guidance for nonstructural stormwater management measures is available in the New Jersey Stormwater Best Management Practices
+These source controls include, but are not limited to: - (1) Site design features that help to prevent accumulation of trash and debris in drainage systems, including features that satisfy Section 3.E.
+3. below; - (2) Site des features that help to prevent discharge of trash and debris from drainage systems; - (3) Site design features that help to prevent and/or contain spills or other harmful accumulations of pollutants at industrial or commercial developments; and - (4) When establishing vegetation after land disturbance, applying fertilizer in accordance with the requirements established under the Soil Erosion and Sediment Control Act, N.J.S.A.
+4:24-39 et seq., and implementing rules.